WELCOME TO FLUXSPEED

 The magnets and stators are located farther away from the center shaft giving more torque for the same magnet area.

 Unlike radial flux or common axial flux machines, our machines have multiple rotors, which means more surface area for magnets and windings in a compact design.
 Length is only limited by practical current and voltage limitations of conductors chosen.
-Meaning high voltage motors can achieve incredible power by adding more rotors and more windings until the voltage exceeds winding insulation values.
+Meaning high voltage motors can achieve incredible power by adding more rotors and more windings until the voltage or current exceeds winding capabilities.
 These values can be higher than standard axial flux motors due to our patent pending winding design with heavy electrical isolation between conductors.

 Axial flux machines are inherently more efficient in the electromagnetic path.
 For standard radial flux machines, the magnetic flux moves from a magnet to a stator tooth, through iron in the stator, the windings, then back through another stator tooth (having made a flux U-turn) and back to another magnet, a very long path as in the diagram to the left.